nus-cs2113-AY2021S1/tp/docs/team/sly.md

 # Sun Ling Yue - Project Portfolio Page

 ## Overview
 I have worked on a project in year 2020.
-This project wass about creating a command line program to manage your finances.
+This project was about creating a command line program to manage your finances.
 We were a team of five NUS students.
 Each of us has chosen a unique feature to work on.
 For my part, I have created a save and load manager that maintain copies of past saves to be loaded at will.